Last updated June 4, 2019.

 Everything happens for a reason, right?
 Well, this particular thing ended up being a big mistake.
+Follow my tips for hiring a web designer, so you don’t make the same costly mistake.

 Y’all may have noticed that over the weekend this site changed a bit.
-It got a “new” look…but that new look wasn’t without a lot of headache.
+It got a “new” look…but that new look wasn’t without a lot of headaches.
 Back in April, I purchased a “total” design package from a designer on Etsy.
-She had great reviews, but will admit that I kind of glossed over them.
+She had great reviews but will admit that I kind of glossed over them.
 Looking back, this was my first mistake.
 She had an absolutely gorgeous portfolio, and I think I got sucked in by the “design experience”.

 Who doesn’t want to have a package created from their ideas?
 It’s great salesmanship.
 And at first, it was a great experience.
 Granted, the “two days” that were promised for review took more like a full month.
 I tried really, really hard to be patient.
 There were redesigns, and she did work with me on the logo…and in the end, I was happy with it.